vsheg/formal/template/formal-poster.typ

-#import "../src/formal-poster.typ": template
+#import "../src/formal-poster.typ": formal-template
 #import "@preview/cades:0.3.0": qr-code
 #import "@preview/physica:0.9.3": *

-#show: template.with(
+#show: formal-template.with(
   paper: "a1",
   lang: "en",
+  title: [
-  title: [On the Electrodynamics of Moving Bodies \ and the General Theory of Relativity],
+    On the Electrodynamics of Moving Bodies \
+    and the General Theory of Relativity
+  ],
   authors: [Albert Einstein],
   department: [Institute for Advanced Study, Princeton University],
   footer: [
-    Research conducted at the Institute for Advanced Study, Princeton, with support from the Rockefeller Foundation and the Emergency Committee in Aid of Displaced Foreign Scholars.
-    #v(0.5em)
     Work performed in collaboration with colleagues at Princeton University and the Kaiser Wilhelm Institute for Physics, Berlin.
   ],
   right-column: { include "formal-poster-diagrams.typ" },
   conference: "International Congress of Physics 1955",